 Tier-0 Active/Standby topologies: On Global Manager, Tier-0 can now be configured as active/standby with location primary/secondary.

-Federation scale: Support up to four locations with 32 hosts each.
+Federation scale: Support up to four locations and with up to 128 hosts total.

 Compatibility and System Requirements

 For compatibility and system requirements information, see the NSX-T Data Center Installation Guide.